 - Flexible and individualised curriculum within a timetable that allows for the diverse and varied interests and post school aspirations of our students.
 These include opportunities for our students to study external VET (Vocational Education Teaching) programs, Flexible Learning Options (FLO) and subject acceleration for identified gifted learners who also have opportunity to apply for the Headstart Program and the University of Adelaide.

-- Dedicated Senior Years study space
+- Dedicated senior study space

 - Access to new and specialised STEM teaching and learning spaces and teaching practices